rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 .. image:: performance_validation_files/Latency_log.svg

-As we saw with the throughput test, *Connext DDS Professional* and *Connext DDS Micro* have pretty similar performance results, the latter being slightly better (mainly because the code complexity is smaller).
+As we saw with the throughput test, *Connext DDS Professional* and *Connext Micro* have pretty similar performance results, the latter being slightly better (mainly because the code complexity is smaller).

-It is also interesting to note that the difference in terms of microseconds between Raw Sockets, *Connext DDS Professional*, and *Connext DDS Micro* remains constant across the different data sizes.
+It is also interesting to note that the difference in terms of microseconds between Raw Sockets, *Connext DDS Professional*, and *Connext Micro* remains constant across the different data sizes.
 The reason is that the difference in time is due to the extra logic we use to send and receive (send and receive queues, etc.); however, that extra logic is independent of the data size.